Properties of Green Beech Tree (Fagus sylvatica).

 Features of Green Beech (Fagus sylvatica) Trees

-Benefits of Trees & Hedging to Biodiverstiy & Ecosystems.
+Benefits of Trees & Hedging to Biodiversity & Ecosystems.

 Planting trees and hedges of any type, including green beech hedges in the garden is a great way to encourage biodiversity and preserve ecosystems.
 A hedge in the garden provides shelter and security for nesting birds, caterpillars, aphids and other insects.
 Beech hedges also act as a network for small animals to move around the garden and populate.

-How & When to Plant your Green Beech (Fagus sylvatica) Hedge & Tree
+How & When to Plant Your Green Beech Hedge & Tree

-Bare root Green Beech hedging plants and beech trees are typically sown as bareroot plants in the Winter months from November through to March.
+Bare root Green Beech hedging plants and green beech trees are typically sown as bareroot plants in the Winter months from November through to March.
 Plants of 2-3ft are the most popular size for hedging planting as the root systems are well developed and the plants are an ideal size for planting.
-Beech trees are available as a 5-6ft or 7-8ft option.
+Beech trees are available as a 5-6ft or 7-8ft option in bare root season and as a 6ft Potted option all year round.

-The first one or two years are the slowest with Beech hedging, but if kept clean and free from weeds, significant growth will be made in the later years.
+The first one or two years are the slowest with Beech hedging plants or trees, but if kept clean and free from weeds, significant growth will be made in the later years.
 Annual maintenance, pruning and trimming of a beech hedge will encourage growth and thicken the hedge.
 Pruning and trimming is usually done in the Spring, before birds begin to build their nests again for the Summer months.

 Tips & Tricks for your Green Beech Hedge & Trees